ErebusAJ/gocrafter/README.md

 ## Overview

-`Gocrafter` is a CLI tool for quickly generating idiomatic Go project structures.
-Whether you're building an API, CLI, or library, this tool creates boilerplate code and folder layout using embedded templates — no need to copy or clone anything.
+`Gocrafter` is a CLI tool for quickly generating idiomatic Go project structures and dowloading the required go packages.
+Whether you're building an API, CLI, or library, this tool creates boilerplate code and folder layout using embedded templates, no need to copy or clone anything.

 Ideal for developers who want to start new Go projects quickly with best practices baked in.